Bolshoi Theatre: 1919-2002: Repairs

-On 7 December 1919 the house was renamed the State Academic Bolshoi Theatre.
+Just a few months later, on 7 December 1919, the house was renamed the State Academic Bolshoi Theatre.
 Only a few days later, however, on 12 December, there was an unsuccessful attempt to shut the institution entirely.
 Beethoven Hall opened on 18 February 1921.
 Ivan Rerberg directed further reconstruction of the theatre between 1921 and 1923.
 A bomb damaged the structure during World War II, but this was repaired.

-New stage of 2002
+2002-2005: Stage installation

 A new stage for the Bolshoi Theatre, called the New Stage, went into service on 29 November 2002, constructed to the left of the theatre's historic main stage.
-Together with auxiliary buildings — a restored 17th-century building, two rehearsal halls, and artists' recreation rooms — it forms a single theatre complex, the Bolshoi Theatre of Russia.
+Together with auxiliary buildings (including a restored 17th-century building, two rehearsal halls, and artists' recreation rooms) it forms a single theatre complex, the Bolshoi Theatre of Russia.
 The new building is on a natural hill which it shared, until recently, blocks of old houses with communal apartments.